miRkwood-RNA/miRkwood/miRkwood_installation.md

 Be careful that RNAfold, RNAlfold and RNAeval are usually installed in /usr/bin, and b2ct is usually installed in /usr/share/ViennaRNA/bin.

-- samtools
-Install package 'samtools' with your usual package manager, for instance with
-`sudo apt-get install samtools` or
-`sudo yum install samtools`

 - bedtools
 Install package 'bedtools' with your usual package manager, for instance with